-Maryland correctly requires highway drainage structures to pass the floods from watersheds under both existing land use conditions as well as the floods that can be anticipated when the watershed land use changes to a future "ultimate development" condition.
+Maryland requires highway drainage structures to pass the floods from watersheds under both existing land use conditions as well as the floods that can be anticipated when the watershed land use changes to a future "ultimate development" condition.
 This mission must be met while providing a minimal environmental impact on the stream.
 The Panel recommends that the deterministic hydrologic model, WinTR-20, developed by the Natural Resource Conservation Service (NRCS) continue to serve as the base method for flood flow predictions.
 All deterministic hydrologic models, such as the WinTR-20, require the estimation of a number of input parameters that are developed through field and map investigations.
-These parameters are difficult to estimate and research conducted by the Panel shows that errors can cause significant problems.
+These parameters are difficult to estimate, and research conducted by the Panel shows that errors can cause significant problems.
 The Panel concluded that it was mandatory to provide guidance that would minimize the possibility of accepting errors in the WinTR-20 input parameters and, thereby, ensure that the flood flows predicted are within the bounds of floods expected in Maryland.
 Thus, the Panel presents statistical methods that can be used to calibrate the WinTR-20 model using long term stream gage records collected in Maryland by the U.S. Geological Survey and regression equations documented in this report.
-The Fixed Region regression equations, for which earlier versions were documented in the August 2006 and September 2010 versions of this report, were updated in 2015 for the Piedmont-Blue Ridge and Appalachian Plateau Regions and the revised equations in this report are the recommended statistical methods for ungaged watersheds.
+The Fixed Region regression equations, for which earlier versions were documented in the August 2006, September 2010 and July 2016 versions of this report, were updated in 2020 for the Eastern and Western Coastal Plain Regions and equations for the Piedmont-Blue Ridge and Appalachian Plateau Regions, published in July 2016, were also revised.
+The revised equations in Appendix 3 of this report are the recommended statistical methods for calibrating WinTR-20 for ungaged watersheds.

 A key feature that ensures success is the Panel recommendation that requires the use of the software package GISHydro.
-State funding provided support for the development of GISHydro by the Department of Civil and Environmental Engineering at the University of Maryland.
+MDOT SHA funding provided support for the development of GISHydro by the Department of Civil and Environmental Engineering at the University of Maryland.
 GISHydro provides the required hydrologic information by interfacing the recommended statistical and deterministic modeling procedures with a statewide land-soil-topographic database.
 Without GISHydro the procedures recommended by the Panel would be too time and labor consuming to be implemented.
 With GISHydro the approaches required by the Panel recommendations can be performed in a fraction of the time and with much more confidence and control than was possible with the traditional procedures of the late 1990's.
 Both Departments now use GISHydro.
-The confidence that the procedures are state-of-the-art and are being correctly applied has led to much shorter turn around time in the design/review/approval process with significant cost savings.
+The confidence that the procedures are state-of-the-art and are being consistently applied has led to much shorter turn-around time in the design/review/approval process with significant cost savings.